akauppi/GroundLevel-firebase-es/DEVS/Misc.md

 ![](.images/chrome-console-error.png)

-*(btw. that one was caused by forgetting `return { ... }` in declaring `data`. :/ )*

 ## Why (not to) have `package-lock.json`?

 `package-lock.json` is intended to ensure that one's CI (or other developers) get the same dependencies as you.
-It makes debugging more reproducible.
+It makes debugging more reproducible, and is likely a good thing to enable, if working as a team.

 It's also a pain, and in many cases unnecessary.

+Reasons not to have it:

+- it causes commit noise

 Reasons to have it: